Rouselos/responsive-content/README.md

 ```
 Use these as appropriate to alter the HTML fragment that you return.
 How you do this is entirely up to you.

-If the `_rescon` query parameter is present in a request, render only a fragment that
+If the `_rescon` query parameter is present in a request, render a fragment that
 omits all surrounding HTML - and especially the '$('#contentContainer').responsiveContent()' function call.
 This is important in order to prevent perpetual request loops.